-Stains on concrete are not only unsightly, but can also weaken the surface of your driveway.
-For outdoor cleaning, a pressure washer is fast and efficient, and uses less water than a garden hose.
+Stains on concrete are not only unappealing, but can also weaken the surface of your driveway.
+For outdoor cleaning, a pressure washer is fast and efficient.

 Pressure washers are portable and can run on either electricity or gas.
 The engine powers a water pump, which is fed by a garden hose.
 The unit pressurizes the water so it comes out with greater force than a garden hose alone could muster.

 This guide will show you how to pressure wash your driveway.
 It also includes information about how to get your driveway ready to pressure wash, as well as safety tips.

 Clear loose material, like stone, dirt and other debris, off the driveway surface.
 You can use a leaf blower or a broom.